Stochastic Neural Network Symmetrisation in Markov Categories: Symmetrisation procedures

 \subsection{Deterministic symmetrisation}

-In many situations, it is desirable to obtain an equivariant neural network that is deterministic.
-If this is required, one approach is simply to work in a Markov category whose morphisms are always deterministic, such as $\Set$ or $\Top$ rather than $\Stoch$ or $\TopStoch$.
+In many situations, it is desirable to obtain an equivariant neural network that is also deterministic.
+For this, one approach is simply to work in a Markov category whose morphisms are always deterministic, such as $\Set$ or $\Top$ rather than $\Stoch$ or $\TopStoch$.
 This ensures any symmetrisation procedure will return a deterministic morphism by construction.
-However, recent work suggests that there is an advantage to working in a probabilistic setting even when determinism is ultimately sought \cite{kim2023learning,dym2024equivariant}.
-An alternative approach suggested by existing work \cite{puny2022frame,kim2023learning} is instead to symmetrise probabilistically, and then to make the result deterministic by computing its expectation.
+However, recent work suggests that there is an advantage to working in a probabilistic setting even when determinism is ultimately sought \citep{kim2023learning,dym2024equivariant}.
+An alternative approach is instead to symmetrise probabilistically, and then to make the result deterministic by computing its expectation.
 We describe this now in $\Stoch$.